What You Need to Know About Contractor All Risk Insurance in Malaysia

 If you're working on a JKR (Jabatan Kerja Raya) or other government project, insurance compliance is non-negotiable.
 Under PWD 203A, the contractor must deposit the CAR policy and premium receipts with the Superintending Officer, whether demanded or not.
 Failure to do so allows the Government to arrange insurance on your behalf and deduct the premiums, plus on-cost charges, from your progress payments or Performance Bond.

 Government projects also commonly require the policy to run from the date of site possession through to the issuance of the Certificate of Making Good Defects.
 This is typically longer than private sector requirements.
-Read our full guide to government project insurance requirements in Malaysia for details.
+Read our full guide to JKR and MOF requirements section in our contractor insurance stack pillar for details.

 What Does CAR Insurance Cover?
 Section I and Section II Explained